carouselchimera/carouselchimera/README.md

 ◣▲◢ BLACKROCK ◣▲◢

-or DANDY , SUBSPACE
+or ECHO , CATNAP

-it/they + bloss/blossom , bloom/blooms , rot/rots
+it/they/she + mist/mists

 21+ system with various disorders